hubernikus/fast_obstacle_avoidance/README.md

  \Gamma_o(\xi) = \| \xi - \xi_o \| / R_0
 $$

-where $R_0$ is the control radius, which accounts for the robots geometry.
+where $R_0$ is the control radius, which accounts for the robot geometry.

-Crucial is for the function of the algorithm is the  influence weight that each point $o$ has on the agent.
+Crucial for the function of the algorithm is the  influence weight that each point $o$ has on the agent.
 This is calculated with this formula:

 $$
 \hat{w}_o(\xi) = \left( \frac{D^{\mathrm{scal}}}{D_o(\xi)} \right)^s